bakgaard/Stories/AdrexTheEngineer/Chapter2.md

 Yurgunn made her way to Adrex, and sat down next to him.

 "Depending o' what we' make, sure."
-She took another swig as she leaned up against the, to her, huge dragonborn next to her, handing him the bottle.
+She took another swig as she leaned up against the, to her, huge dragonborn next to her, handing him her bottle.

 "You know" she said, as Adrex took a sip.
 "...
 If we sell the rights to make these with a cost per creation - tha' could be a lot of money" she said with a smile on her face.